apify/crawlee/docs/api/Snapshotter.md

 Creates snapshots of system resources at given intervals and marks the resource as either overloaded or not during the last interval.
 Keeps a history of the snapshots.
-It tracks the following resources: Memory, EventLoop and CPU.
+It tracks the following resources: Memory, EventLoop, API and CPU.
 The class is used by the [`AutoscaledPool`](autoscaledpool) class.

 There are differences in behavior when running locally and on the Apify platform,